-The Hempstead Town Board of Zoning Appeals (BZA) decided Wednesday to reject from Sonic Drive-in, which in occupying the space formerly belonging to Rita’s Ices at 1900 Hempstead Turnpike in East Meadow.
+The Hempstead Town Board of Zoning Appeals (BZA) decided Wednesday to reject the application from Sonic Drive-in, which was interested in occupying the space formerly belonging to Rita’s Ices at 1900 Hempstead Turnpike in East Meadow.

 “The legal council is preparing the findings, which is a statement of explanation as to why the board denied the case,” BZA Secretary Richard Regina said.

-Spencer Hart, the franchisee who also owns the North Babylon location, approval for eight variance applications.
+Spencer Hart, the franchisee who also owns the North Babylon location, sought approval for eight variance applications.
 These included special exceptions to install a drive-thru window and use a portion of the premise for outdoor dining, as well as variances for off-street parking.
-Additionally, they were asking for permission to install 24 menu board signs under two proposed canopies, install a drive-thru preview menu and regular menu board and install a speaker and confirmation screen system for the drive-thru.
+Additionally, they were asking for permission to install 24 menu board signs under two proposed canopies, a drive-thru preview menu, a regular menu board and a speaker and confirmation screen system for the drive-thru.

 According to Regina, Sonic has yet to be notified of the BZA’s decision.